TheDevOps/oidc-sample-java-webapp/README.md

 Simple web application that demonstrates the use of the OpenID Connect client code and configuration

+This is a fork intended for quick usage in the POI infrastructure with all configs setup for the local-cluster including an eclipse launch config

 ## Setup

 ### Configure properties